Urodynamic Testing in Alexandria, VA

 As the bladder fills, you will be asked questions about the way your bladder feels as it is filling. may also be asked to cough and push or bear down to check for any leakage.
 Small sticky patches are often placed on either side of the bottom to measure the electrical activity of certain muscles.
 When you feel your bladder is full, you will be asked to empty your bladder into a special commode.
 This lets us look at the function of your bladder as it empties.

-Schedule a Urodynamic Testing Appointment at Potomac Urology
+Schedule Urodynamic Testing

 Call (703) 680-2111 to speak to an expert urologist in Northern Virginia and find the cause of your urologic issues through urodynamic testing.